IcePanorama/HarvesterHarvester/README.md

 ## Installation
 ### Easiest Way
 Navigate to the [releases](https://github.com/IcePanorama/HarvesterHarvester/releases) page and download the latest zip file.
-Once downloaded, simply extract the zip file and run the appropriate executable given your operating system/architecture.

-If you're on a modern Windows machine and you're unsure of which file to run, your best bet is likely the one ending in `x86_64`; that executable should run on most Windows machines made in the past 15 years.
+Once downloaded, extract the zip file wherever you'd like and you're done!
+See [USAGE.md](.github/USAGE.md) for more details on how to run the program.

 **NOTE**: _if you're reading this in the present, you'll notice that there currently aren't any available releases.
 I'm writing this README in advance -- this project isn't quite done yet, sorry!_